 RSST Law Group represents individuals who wish to apply for permanent residence based on a qualifying relationship to a U.S. citizen or Lawful Permanent Resident family member.
 We also assist fiancés, fiancées, and spouses of U.S. citizens to enter the U.S. on K visas and thereafter apply to adjust status to permanent residence.
-In addition to straightforward cases, our attorneys have significant experience in successfully representing family-based applicants whose cases are complicated by past immigration difficulties, criminal concerns or other potential impediments to admission to the U.S. as a permanent resident.

 In order to obtain permanent residence (i.e. a “green card”) in the United States, an individual must first have an immigrant visa number available to him or her.
 Under the family-based immigration system, U.S. citizens and permanent residents are able to sponsor certain family members for permanent residence.
 Family-sponsored visas are divided into two main categories: immediate relatives and preference immigrants, as detailed below.
 Immediate Relatives do not have to wait for a visa number to become available because there are an unlimited number.
 However, Congress has determined that only a certain number of people per category per year can obtain green cards through the family preference system, creating extremely lengthy backlogs.
 The filing of the I-130 petition sets the “priority date” for the individual, which determines when the person can apply for permanent residence, either by applying for an immigrant visa or for adjustment of status.
 The U.S. State Department publishes a Visa Bulletin each month which lists the priority dates that are current in each preference category.
 If an individual’s priority date is earlier than the date listed for his/her category and country, he or she is eligible to apply for permanent residence as detailed below.